pnachum/Functional-Asteroids/README.md

 Asteroids is built using HTML canvas, which draws objects at every frame.
 The game logic is written in Javascript.

+## Notable Features
+* Asteroids will spawn infinitely, with increasing speed and frequency over time (except in the Bossteroid and Super Bossteroid modes).
+The score multiplier also increases over time.
+* There is a small amount of friction on the ship (not physically accurate, given the lack of air resistance in space, but it makes for a better game).
+* The game keeps track of the player's score, remaining lives, elapsed time, and score multiplier.
+These are displayed to the user depending on whether they're relevant to the current game mode.
+* Upon spawning, the ship will be briefly invincible, indicated by flashing.

 ## Future Todos

 ### Fix pausing bug